gtheler/thesis/060-resultados/090-mms/README.md

  * etc.

 lo que rápidamente da lugar a una explosión combinatoria de parámetros.
-Siguen diciendo los autores de @sandia
+Siguen diciendo los autores de @sandia-mms

 ::: {lang=en-US}
 > To ensure that all code options relevant to code Verification are tested, one must design a suite of coverage tests.
 Fortunately, this is not as daunting as it may seem at first.
 If a code has options, the number of coverage tests needed to verify the code is determined by the number of mutually exclusive options, i.e., there is no combinatorial explosion of tests to run.
 For example, suppose a code has two solver options and three constitutive relationship (CR) options.
 Then only three coverage tests are needed to check all options.
 Test\ (1): Solver\ 1 with CR1, Test\ (2): Solver\ 2 with CR2,Test (3): Solver\ 1 or\ 2 with CR3.
 One does not need to perform a test involving the combination, for example, Solver\ 1 and CR2 because Test\ 1 will ascertain whether of not Solver\ 1 is working correctly, while Test\ 2 will ascertain whether or not CR2 is working correctly.